National Task Force to End Local Communist Armed Conflict: Administrative and criminal complaints

 Some officials who served under the NTF-ELCAC face complaints before the Office of the Ombudsman and the Commission on Elections (COMELEC).
 In December 2020, Karapatan alleged in a complaint that Duterte supporter and NTF-ELCAC spokesperson Lorraine Badoy-Partosa is criminally and administratively liable for her "persistent, relentless and malicious red-tagging and vilification" of Karapatan.
 Also named in the complaint was then-NTF-ELCAC spokesperson Lt.
 Gen. Antonio Parlade.

 In March 2022, left-wing partylist members Kabataan Rep. Sarah Jane Elago, Gabriela Women’s Party Rep. Arlene Brosas, and Alliance of Concerned Teachers (ACT) Rep. France Castro filed criminal complaints against Badoy and nine other NTF-ELCAC executives for electioneering and allegedly violating the Omnibus Election Code.
 The complaints cited two separate statements issued by the NTF-ELCAC: On March 14, Badoy alleged that presidential candidate Leni Robredo made a pact with the Communist Party of the Philippines-New People's Army-National Democratic Front (CPP-NPA-NDF); On March 21, Badoy released a statement alleging that Kabataan, Anakpawis, Bayan Muna, ACT Teachers, and Gabriela are "urban operatives" of the CPP-NPA-NDF.
 The complaint contends that the statements constitute "political advertisement" or "election propaganda".

 Journalist and Nobel Prize laureate Maria Ressa filed in 2022 an administrative complaint against Badoy at the Office of the Ombudsman over posts calling Ressa a "sociopath" and a "master bullshitter".
 The complaint alleges that Badoy’s posts violated the Code of Conduct and Ethical Standards for Public Officials.
 The complaint contends that the posts were "malicious and defamatory remarks which transgress boundaries of professional decorum and protocol".

-In 2022, the National Union of People's Lawyers filed a motion with the Court of Appeals to declare Badoy in contempt of court after Badoy interviewed on SMNI retired army general Jovito Palparan, who was convicted of kidnapping and illegal detention in 2018.
+In 2022, the National Union of Peoples' Lawyers filed a motion with the Court of Appeals to declare Badoy in contempt of court after Badoy interviewed on SMNI retired army general Jovito Palparan, who was convicted of kidnapping and illegal detention in 2018.

 In September 2023, the Office of the Ombudsman found Parlade and Badoy guilty of conduct prejudicial to the best interest of the service for red-tagging activists.